When the Gates Fell

 Consequences: The Psychological Impact

 The sack of Rome in 410 CE was more symbolically devastating than materially destructive.
-The city recovered physically, but the psychological impact on the Roman world was profound.
+The city recovered physically.
+The psychological impact on the Roman world was another matter entirely.
 St. Jerome, in far-off Bethlehem, wrote: "My voice sticks in my throat, and, as I dictate, sobs choke my utterance.
 The City which had taken the whole world was itself taken."

 The event sparked a theological crisis among Christians, who struggled to understand how God could allow the Eternal City to fall to barbarians.
-This crisis prompted Augustine to begin writing "The City of God," arguing that the true Christian should focus on the heavenly rather than the earthly city.
+That crisis prompted Augustine to begin writing "The City of God," arguing that the true Christian should focus on the heavenly city rather than the earthly one.

 Looking Ahead

-As Alaric's Goths departed Rome, laden with treasure, they moved south with the intention of crossing to Africa, Rome's breadbasket.
-But nature had other plans.
-Storms destroyed their ships, and Alaric died shortly after, allegedly buried beneath a diverted river with his treasures.
+As Alaric's Goths departed Rome, laden with treasure, they moved south intending to cross to Africa, Rome's breadbasket.
+Nature had other plans.
+Storms destroyed their ships, and Alaric died shortly after, allegedly buried beneath a diverted river along with his treasures.
 In our next episode, we'll follow his successor Ataulf as he leads the Goths into Gaul, establishing what would become the first independent Germanic kingdom within the former Roman Empire.